Common Culprits of That Cold Feeling in Your Throat and How to Manage It

-If you're reading this article, chances are you've been experiencing some cold feeling in your throat for no apparent reason.
+If you're reading this article, chances are you've been experiencing a cold feeling in your throat for no apparent reason.
 We're talking about a sensation that's quite different from the symptoms of a sore throat.
 Rather, it's a cool and almost minty feeling at the back of your throat, or even in your mouth.
-It might feel like you've breathed in after brushing your teeth with mint-flavored toothpaste.
-It might feel something similar to sucking in and swallowing a mentholated candy.
+It might feel similar to sucking on a peppermint.
+It's also common for people to experience a bitter, sour, or acidic feeling in their throat.

-If you can relate to these feelings, then you're probably going out of your mind, searching online for what could possibly be causing that strange coldness in your throat.
+If you have this cold sensation in your throat, then you're probably going out of your mind, searching online for what could possibly be causing that strange coldness in your throat.
 This symptom can be explained by a variety of conditions.
-The trick to uncovering the culprit is to determine whether you're also experiencing other symptoms associated with the following disorders.
+The trick to uncovering the culprit is to determine whether you're also experiencing other symptoms associated with the following disorders:

-How can you tell if you're suffering from GERD or if you just need to slow the pace of your eating?
+How can you tell if you're suffering from GERD, or if you just need to slow the pace of your eating?
 When you experience acid reflux and heartburn at least two times a week and the backflow of acid causes significant irritation to your esophageal lining, that's when your physician would diagnose it as GERD.
-Even so, before a checkup, there are ways to know if the cold feeling in throat that you're having is possibly from GERD.
+Even so, before a checkup, there are ways to know if the cold feeling in your throat is possibly from GERD.
 The next time you experience that unexplainable cold sensation, try looking for the presence of these other symptoms:

 - Pain in the chest: You're having this because of all that acid splashing back into your esophagus.
 Stay calm.
 This doesn't mean you're having a heart attack.

 - Regurgitation: Along with the cold feeling in your throat, you might experience a bitter or a sour taste in your mouth.

 - Discomfort after mealtime: Does the cold sensation in your throat come after you've eaten a huge, fatty meal?